How to treat a dog bite

 - Statutes of limitation – victims of dog bites who intend to sue the dog owner for injuries and medical care must bring suit within one (1) year of the injury – there may be exceptions if the victim is a minor child

 Dog bites can occur at any time regardless of whether a dog has displayed aggressive tendencies in the past, although some data suggests that certain breeds can be more likely to cause dangerous dog bites.
 There can be long-term problems both in terms of mental health and physical scarring after a dog bite.
 Dogs of all sizes can unexpectedly bite a child or an adult, there often is no warning that a dog is upset enough to turn and bite someone.
-If you or someone you love has suffered from a dog bite, Meinhart, Smith & Manning can help determine what steps you should take next.
+If you or someone you love has suffered from a dog bite, contact our Louisville dog bite lawyers to help determine what steps you should take next.
 Contact us for a free consultation.

 Photo: Some rights reserved by TRFPhotography